 John hesitated before touching me.
-“Take her hand,” Ms. Harrison prompted.
+“Take her hand,” Ms. Harris prompted.
 She was used to doing this.
 He held my hand lightly and I quickly sat on the two chairs we had pushed together for a bench so he didn’t have to pull.
 He looked away, but didn’t let go.
 The script did not say to let go.
 I was controlling my breathing now but I didn’t want to admit it to myself.
 It was Mellinger’s hand.
 That was forbidden territory.
 If I was feeling anything, it was for Proctor.
 I had always had a crush on Proctor.

 I skimmed ahead and a lump formed in my throat.
 The scene only became more intimate.
 My saving grace was simple.
 It wasn’t Mellinger I was clasping and calling good.
 It was Proctor, honest and true to his friends, who Arthur Miller wrote to be achingly, movingly human.
 John,